 - Right-click the drive icon and select “Back Up Now” from the pop-up menu

 This will perform the exact same function as a manual backup initiated through Time Machine system preferences or the menu bar.
 Use whichever is more convenient for you.

-How to Disable Automatic Backups & Set Time Machine to Only Rely on Manual Backups
+How to Disable Automatic Backups in OS X & Set Time Machine to Only Rely on Manual Backups

 This is not recommended for the vast majority of users, and should only be used if you have a strong reason to turn off automatic backups.
 With this feature set, backups will rely entirely on user input to initiate manual backups using the methods described above.